The Leading Independent

 Yale SOM Class Profile

-Women make up 43% percent of the Class of 2024.
-Forty-eight percent of the class hold passports for a country other than the U.S. and represent 48 different countries altogether.
-Fifty-four percent of U.S. students identify as U.S. students of color and 24% identify as a U.S. underrepresented minority.
+Women make up 44% of the Class of 2027.
+Forty-one percent of the class are international and represent 47 different countries altogether.
+Fifty-six percent of U.S. students identify as U.S. students of color and 15% identify as a U.S. underrepresented minority.

 Application Procedures

-Applicants can apply to Yale SOM during one of three rounds of admission; these typically occur in mid-September, early January and mid-April.
-The admissions committee requires that applicants submit a completed online application form covering personal and biographical information, a résumé, two letters of recommendation, a video response, and transcripts from all academic institutions attended.
+Applicants can apply to Yale SOM during one of three rounds of admission; these typically occur in early September, early January and early April.
+The admissions committee requires that applicants submit a completed online application form covering personal and biographical information, a résumé, two letters of recommendation, a video response, behavioral assessment, extracurricular activities/hobbies, and transcripts from all academic institutions attended.
 Applicants must also submit a GMAT or GRE score report, and typically a $250 application fee.
 Application fees are priced on a sliding scale depending on the applicant’s income.
+English proficiency test scores are not required as English ability is judged through the video responses in the application.
 Interviews are conducted by invitation only and are required for admission to the MBA program.
-Applicants may be interviewed by members of the Yale SOM admissions committee or trained second-year students.
+Applicants may be interviewed by members of the Yale SOM admissions committee, trained second-year students, alumni, or other members of the Yale SOM community.

 Applicants who have displayed commitment to encouraging diversity in American businesses may also apply to Yale through the Consortium for Graduate Study in Management.